-These physical losses have, in turn, resulted in business interruptions and, consequently, lost earnings.
-Damage and destruction to property have caused, among other things, losses in business revenue and event cancellations.
-Damage to supply chains, vendors, customers and markets has caused production slowdowns and delays.
-And damage to physical property has caused increased building costs due to new building codes.
+These physical losses will in turn, result in business interruptions and, consequently, lost earnings.
+Damage and destruction to property will in many cases lead to losses in business revenue and event cancellations.
+Damage to supply chains, vendors, customers and markets may lead to production slowdowns and delays.
+And damage to physical property may lead to increased building costs due to continually evolving building codes.

-With damage and lost income estimates running into the billions, policyholders should review their insurance policies to determine whether these losses are covered.
+With damage and lost income estimates running into the billions, policyholders should review their insurance policies to determine whether or not their losses will be covered.

-Types of Losses for Which Insurance May Be Available
+Types of Weather-Related Losses for Which Insurance May Be Available

 Different businesses are affected differently by the same storm, and even the same physical damage.
-For instance, a physical loss to a parts supplier caused by a snow-induced roof collapse might impact that business as a physical property loss and as a consequential loss of business income.
-That same event might also indirectly impact a product manufacturer that relies on the parts supplier for components to its product.
-Likewise, the event might also affect a supplier of raw materials used by the parts supplier, since the parts supplier's need for raw materials will be diminished during the time it takes to repair the physical damage.
-Companies supplying transportation, logistics and other essential support services also might be impacted, even though none have suffered physical damage.
+For instance, a physical loss to a part supplier caused by flooding or a lost roof might impact that business as a physical property loss and as a consequential loss of business income.
+That same event might also indirectly impact a product manufacturer that relies on the part supplier for components to its product.
+Likewise, the event might also affect a supplier of raw materials used by the part supplier, since the parts supplier's need for raw materials will be diminished during the time it takes to repair the physical damage.
+Companies supplying transportation, logistics and other essential support services also might be impacted, even though none has suffered physical damage.